The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Please find a list of the relevant forms below and a link to the relevant form on the GOV.UK website:

-Businesses who are registered to use HMRC’s online services can submit an application
+Businesses who are registered to use HMRC’s online services can submit an application to register for VAT electronically for the following:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.